Skip to main content

 • use the ConveyorContainerOperatorV2 operator in Airflow

-In both cases you implement a failure_callback function and specify it in the on_failure_callback of your Airflow dag:
+In both cases you implement a failure_callback function and specify it in the on_failure_callback of your Airflow DAG:

 from airflow import DAG